 The NB ESG Quotient (as explained in the section headed "Environmental or social characteristics of the financial product") is used to measure the environmental and social characteristics promoted by the Portfolio.
-The NB ESG Quotient focuses on the ESG characteristics that are considered to be the most likely to be the material drivers of ESG risk for each sector.
-Each sector criteria is constructed using third party and internally derived ESG data and supplemented with internal qualitative analysis, leveraging the Manager's and the Sub-Investment Manager's analyst team's significant sector expertise.

-The NB ESG Quotient assigns weightings to environmental, social and governance factors for each sector to derive the NB ESG Quotient rating.
+The NB ESG Quotient assigns weightings to environmental, social and governance factors for corporate sectors to derive the NB ESG Quotient rating.
 Issuers with a favourable and/or an improving NB ESG Quotient rating have a higher chance of being included in the Portfolio.
 Issuers with a poor NB ESG Quotient rating, especially where a poor NB ESG Quotient rating is not being addressed by an issuer, are more likely to be removed from the investment universe or divested from the Portfolio.